 Community benefits agreements (Alliance for Metropolitan Stability: 2008) are a tool to ensure meaningful and enforceable outcomes, especially for low-income people and communities of color, during redevelopment planning.

-Conduct a process that involves community members / stakeholder input.
-Report main street revitalization and preservation actions under best practice 5.2; report comp plan civic engagement under 6.1
+Conduct a process that involves community members / stakeholder input; engage artists, fund the integration of arts into city plans; adopt a creative placemaking plan.
+Report main street revitalization and preservation under BPA 5.2; comp plan civic engagement under BPA 6.1, and community visioning and planning initiatives using a framework under BPA 24.5.

-Bring in a facilitator to work with the city, community members and other stakeholders; use the Equitable Development Scorecard as an evaluation tool.
+Bring in a facilitator to work with the city, community members and other stakeholders; use the Equitable Development Scorecard as an evaluation tool; provide translators and interpreters, childcare, stipends, and/or meals for residents during community engagement meetings (which should be held on nights or weekends).

-Participate in a Minnesota Design Team charrette; plan to increase the percent of residents who work within 10 miles of their homes.
+Participate in a Minnesota Design Team charrette; plan to increase the percentage of residents who work within 10 miles of their homes.

 Who's doing it